 We are two passionate people offering trainings and coaching to youth workers, non-profits, businesses, and youth.
-We have almost 15 years of combined experience working with youth, staff, and volunteers in non-profits.
+We have over 20 years of combined experience working with youth, staff, and volunteers in non-profits.
 Learn more about Minh and Kimm here.

 We work with organizations to improve their policies, train their staff, and offer ongoing support.
-We have trained almost 300 people since September 2016.
-Our main focus has been on creating inclusive youth program environments for LGBQ/T+ youth.
+We have trained thousands of people across New England since September 2016.
+Our main focus is creating inclusive youth program environments for LGBQ/T+ youth.
 We continue to expand our training offerings and would love to hear from you about how we can support your organization.

 Our approach to training is interactive, honest, practical, and fun.
 Check out our training page for more details on how we do the work!